-Usefully seen alongside the work of Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), initiated by Paul Gilbert, has much to add to the art of safe experimenting.
+Usefully seen alongside the work of Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), developed by Paul Gilbert, has much to add to the art of safe experimenting.

 Like ACT, CFT is less concerned with a theory or a model and it is well connected to knowledge emerging from neuro-science.